jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Low hanging fruit
-- "F" and spell effect shouldn't happen at the same time***
 - summoner does damage but shouldn't
 - small bugs:
     - should be able to disable UI without admin mode on